hangrybear666/playwright-pr0game/README.md

 - **Morgan:** HTTP request logger middleware for Node.js.
 - **node-telegram-bot-api:** Telegram Bot API wrapper.
 - **winston:** Logging library for Node.js.
+- **Axios:** A promise-based HTTP client for exporting generated .json files via HTTP POST requests to an external server.
 - **Nodemon:** Hot Reload upon file changes of the server during development, enhancing the development workflow.
 - **ts-node:** Executing TypeScript files directly without the need for compilation, enhancing the development workflow.
 - **ESLint and Prettier:** Linter and Formatter for ensuring code quality and enforcing coding standards.